uploadcare/uploadcare-rails/README.md

 end
 ```

-That client is used by mounted objects and background jobs, so instance operations stay scoped to the correct Uploadcare account.
+That client is used by mounted objects and synchronous model callbacks.
+Async model callbacks use the default `Uploadcare::Rails.client`, so tenant-specific `uploadcare_client:` values should stay synchronous.

 ## Attached objects